A/B testing is a way of testing that compares two versions of your design. It helps you to understand which version works best for your users.

 A landing page is the first page a user visits on your website.
 It is where the user lands and is often used to promote a product or service.

 Lean UX (Lean User Experience) is a way of working that combines UX with the core ideas of Agile.
-It enables UX designers to perform better in Agile or Scrum.
+It enables UX designers to perform better in a rapid iterative cycle such as Agile or Scrum.

 Low-fidelity is a used word to define a design with low levels of detail.
 In UX, low-fidelity is commonly used in wireframes to create the first visualization of ideas and concepts quickly.